martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

     * **Authentication Method:** Check **All hosts accept same private key**.
 Upload the private key you used to create the cluster.
     * Click **Continue**

-The Cloudera Manager Agents will then be installed on the
+The Cloudera Manager Agents will then be installed on the bastion node.

 Error
 If Use TLS Encryption for Agents is enabled in Cloudera Manager (Administration -> Settings -> Security), ensure that /etc/cloudera-scm-agent/config.ini has use_tls=1 on the host being added.
 Restart the corresponding agent and click the Retry link here.